davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Fault-Tolerant Consensus

 So far, consensus algorithms don’t sound very hard to design.
 There are lots of simple heuristics for resolving conflicts in a consistent way: for example, all nodes could pick the update that has the earliest timestamp, or have some way to sort the nodes and pick the update that came from the node with the lowest ID.
-The only reason consensus sounds simple so far is because we’re missing an entire dimension of the problem.
+Sadly, the only reason consensus sounds simple so far is because we’re missing an entire dimension of the problem.

 Let's talk about reliability for a second.
 Think about the device you're using to read this book; have you ever had weird little problems with it?
 Freezes, or crashing apps, weird glitches, system-wide slowdowns, overheating, weird network disconnects, blue screens, anything like that?
 Im guessing these things have happened to you, even if they don't happen often enough to be a major disruption day to day.